wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.6.6 =
+* [New] Super administrators can now decide what reports users will see, and their arrangement both on the dashboard and Slimstat screens (thank you, [ac1643](https://wordpress.org/support/topic/specifying-the-settings-by-user/)).
+You will need our premium add-on [Network Analysis](https://www.wp-slimstat.com/downloads/network-view/) to unlock this feature.
+* [Fix] The `post_link` shortcode attribute was not working as expected when downloads were being listed (thank you, [tophr](https://wordpress.org/support/topic/top-downloads-shortcodewidget-not-working-as-expected)).
+* [Fix] Updated Track Client Info option description to make it less confusing (thank you, [Bjarne](https://wordpress.org/support/topic/track-client-info-setting-confusion/)).

 = 4.6.5 =
 * [New] The new Browscap Library we introduced a few versions ago added some new interesting fields to the list of information available for each browser.
 One of them allows to distinguish between touch and non-touch devices, even when they are not mobile devices (think touchscreen all-in-one desktop computers).
 Inspired by one of our most active beta testers, we decided to expose this information in the admin (Activity Log).
 Now you will be able to segment your metrics based on this new value for the browser type dimension.
 * [New] Added Indonesian localization (thank you, [ChameleonJohn](https://www.chameleonjohn.com/)).